The Best Broccoli Pea Salad Recipe with Crispy Bacon

 Step 4: Combine and Chill

-- Add the bacon and any optional ingredients like cheese, sunflower seeds, or dried cranberries.
+- Add bacon, cheese, seeds, or dried cranberries.

 How do you store leftovers?